Chuwai-So/Venloop-App/A&D/InitialIdea.md

 To meet the requirements, we propose a web-based application built around a Treasure Hunt system.
 Here are the key features of the solution:

 Team-Based Usage:
-The app should be operated by a "Gamemaster" per team, who manages navigation and enters results.
+The app should be operated by a "teamleader" per team, who manages navigation and enters results.
 Alternatively, multiple team members could access the app to input tasks.

 Diverse Routes and Checkpoints: